-Complies $\Box$ Partially Complies $\Box$ Explain $\boxtimes$
+Complies $\square$ Partially Complies $\square$ Explain $\boxtimes$

 In accordance with the Company's current Audit and Compliance Committee Regulations, the Audit and Compliance Committee of DIA is tasked with supervising compliance with the corporate social responsibility policy approved by the Board, which, for internal purposes, is regarded as the environmental, social and governance policy, which is currently approved by both the Audit Committee and the Board of Directors.
-Consequently, the Company considers that, although it has not adapted its internal rules to reflect the exact contents and terms of this recommendation, it complies with its spirit [of commitment] in practice.
+Consequently, the Company considers that it has been able to satisfactorily comply with the objectives pursued by this recommendation.